drakkan/sftpgo/README.md

 Previous global environment variables aren't cleared when the script is called.
 The `command` must finish within 15 seconds.

 The `http_notification_url`, if defined, will be called invoked as http POST.
-The action is added to the query string, for example `<http_notification_url>?action=update` and the user is sent serialized as json inside the POST body
+The action is added to the query string, for example `<http_notification_url>?action=update` and the user is sent serialized as JSON inside the POST body

 The HTTP request has a 15 seconds timeout.